BRIDGING FAITH AND PRAXIS

 Vanhoozer, Kevin J. The Drama of Doctrine.
 Louisville: Westminster John Knox Press, 2005.

 Wibowo, Njoo Tomas.
-“Tinjauan Teologi Keseharian Dan Implementasinya Dalam Praktik Mandat Budaya Di Madura Pasca Dibangunnya Jembatan Suramadu.”
-STTIAA, 2025.
+"Tinjauan Teologi Keseharian Dan Implementasinya Dalam Praktik Mandat Budaya Di Madura Pasca Dibangunnya Jembatan Suramadu."
+Mojokerto: STTIAA, 2025.

-Woodbridge, D A Carson & John D. God and Culture.
+Woodbridge, D. A. Carson, and John D. God and Culture.
 Surabaya: Momentum, 2002.

 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.